 Julie Des Jardins

-Julie Des Jardins is an author, editor, scholar, and cultural analyst focusing on women and gender in American culture.
+Julie Des Jardins is an author, editor, and scholar, focusing on women and gender in American culture.
 She has written five books, including American Queenmaker (Basic, 2020), Walter Camp: Football and the Modern Man (Oxford, 2015), Lillian Gilbreth: Redefining Domesticity (Westview, 2012), The Madame Curie Complex: The Hidden History of Women in Science (Feminist Press, 2010), and Women and the Historical Enterprise in America: Gender, Race, and the Politics of Memory (UNC, 2003).
-Des Jardins has a Ph.D. in American History from Brown University and has taught at Harvard, Macalester, and Baruch College, City University of New York.
+Des Jardins has a Ph.D. in American History from Brown University and has taught at Harvard, Macalester, and Baruch College, as well as City University of New York.